sud3010ganesh/sud3010ganesh.github.io/_pages/about.md

 My current topics of interest include Natural Language Processing, Causal Inference, Time Series Forecasting, Recommender Systems and Risk Management.

-In my spare time, I play tennis, watch Football and backpack to pristine locations.
+In my spare time, I play tennis, watch football and backpack to pristine locations.
 I have also worked with a NGO that uses data to drive women safety initiatives to leverage my analytics skills for a social cause.

 I strongly believe in the principle of Learning over Knowing.
 I am constantly on the lookout to discuss and learn from new people about data science, tennis, football and travel over a cup of coffee.
 Feel free to shoot me an email at sud3010ganesh@gmail.com